Tczew – Dominican Friary

 History

 The friary was founded in 1289 by Prince Mestwin, who brought the Dominicans to Tczew.
 The oldest part of the monastery church, i.e. the chancel, was probably completed before 1308, i.e. before the Teutonic Knights captured Tczew, which caused a temporary stagnation in the town’s urban development.
 The construction works were completed around the mid-fourteenth century.
 In 1577, the friary was detroyed during a town fire caused by the troops of King Stefan Batory fighting against Gdańsk.
 The reconstruction in the Gothic-Renaissance style was probably carried out before the end of the 16th century.
-After the dissolution of the Dominican convent, the church with the buildings of the former claustrum were rebuilt into a school.
+After the dissolution of the Dominican community, the church with the buildings of the former claustrum were rebuilt into a school.
 In 1852 church was restored and was used by Evangelicals until 1945.
 After World War II, the church returned to Catholics.

 Architecture